-Week Two of the Unclutter Your Nest Bootcamp finds us in the kitchen, office and craft room.
-I've gathered some Home Decluttering Tips that I hope you will find useful as you dive into these areas.
+Home Decluttering Tips: Week Two of the Unclutter Your Nest Bootcamp finds us in the kitchen, office and craft room.
+We're going to use these tips and see how to declutter your home as we dive into these areas.

 Hello Decluttering compadres!
 So, how did you do last week?
 I hope you are having great success during this Unclutter Your Nest and Lighten Your Load Boot Camp.
 The 207 pounds of stuff that we took out of our home from our bedrooms and bathrooms has really energized and motivated us to keep at this declutter process.